FirstHR

 What are a finance manager’s duties and responsibilities?

-What is the difference between a finance manager, a controller, and a CFO?
+What is the difference between a finance manager, a controller, a treasurer, and a CFO?

 Does a small business need a finance manager?

-It depends on size, complexity, and stage, and it is worth being honest about the options.
-Many small businesses run finance with a bookkeeper for day-to-day transactions and an external CPA for tax and compliance, and that combination works until the business grows enough to need ongoing reporting, budgeting, forecasting, and cash-flow leadership, which often happens somewhere in the twenty-to-fifty-employee range or as a company takes on investors.
+It depends on whether the finance work is continuous or periodic, and it is worth being honest about the options.
+Continuous work justifies a hire: a monthly close that takes real days, weekly cash decisions, credit approvals, and compliance running every cycle.
+Periodic work does not: a budget once a year, a bank refinancing, a one-time system migration.
+Many small businesses run finance with a bookkeeper for day-to-day transactions and an external CPA for tax, and that combination works until the business needs ongoing reporting, budgeting, forecasting, and cash-flow leadership, which often arrives as the company grows or takes on investors.
 At that point a dedicated finance manager makes sense, typically as a generalist first hire who builds the function and reports to the CEO.
-Before committing to a full-time hire, many growing companies use a part-time or fractional finance manager, which provides finance leadership on a limited schedule at a fraction of a full-time cost, a sensible bridge for a company whose finances have outgrown a bookkeeper but do not yet justify a full-time executive.
-The first-finance-hire and fractional templates on this page are written for these exact small-business situations, which generic finance manager templates, written for companies that already have finance teams, do not address.
+Before committing to a full-time hire, many growing companies use a part-time or fractional finance manager, which provides finance leadership on a limited schedule at a fraction of a full-time cost.
+The first-finance-hire and fractional templates on this page are written for these exact situations, which generic templates, written for companies that already have finance teams, do not address.

 Is a finance manager exempt or non-exempt from overtime?

 A finance manager is frequently exempt from overtime, but exemption depends on the actual duties and the salary basis, not the title.
-Under the Fair Labor Standards Act, the executive exemption applies when an employee's primary duty is managing the business or a department and they customarily direct the work of at least two or more full-time employees with authority over hiring and firing, while the administrative exemption applies when the primary duty is office work directly related to management or general business operations, which the regulations specifically describe as including finance, accounting, budgeting, and auditing, exercising discretion and independent judgment on matters of significance.
+Under the Fair Labor Standards Act, the executive exemption applies when an employee’s primary duty is managing the business or a department and they customarily direct the work of at least two or more full-time employees with authority over hiring and firing, while the administrative exemption applies when the primary duty is office work directly related to management or general business operations, which the regulations specifically describe as including finance, accounting, budgeting, and auditing, exercising discretion and independent judgment on matters of significance.
 A finance manager who leads a team likely qualifies under the executive exemption; one who does high-level financial work without managing people may qualify under the administrative exemption.
-But the role must also be paid on a salary basis at or above the federal threshold, and the analysis always turns on the real duties, since job titles do not determine exempt status.
-Run the duties test against the Department of Labor's guidance before classifying the role and making the offer.
+The role must also be paid on a salary basis of at least $684 per week, which is $35,568 a year, under the current federal rule.
+Several states set a higher exempt salary floor than the federal one, and a multi-site employer has to meet the higher of the two at each location.
+Run the duties test against the Department of Labor’s guidance before classifying the role and making the offer.

 Do I need a background check or bonding for a finance manager?

 For a role with access to company finances, both are worth considering, and each carries specific rules.
 A background check is common for finance roles, and if you run one through a third-party screening company, federal law under the Fair Credit Reporting Act requires that you give the candidate a clear disclosure in a standalone document and obtain their separate written authorization before the check.
 The disclosure must consist solely of the disclosure: padding it with liability waivers or extra language is a violation that has cost companies multimillion-dollar class-action settlements.
-Bonding is the second consideration: an employee dishonesty or fidelity bond is commercial crime insurance that protects the company against theft, forgery, or embezzlement by an employee with access to money, and it is sensible for a finance manager.
+Several states and cities also restrict the use of credit history in hiring, so confirm the local rule before adding a credit check to the process.
+Bonding is the second consideration: an employee dishonesty or fidelity bond is commercial crime insurance that protects the company against theft, forgery, or embezzlement by an employee with access to money, and it is sensible for a finance manager, particularly one with payment release authority.
 Separately, if your company sponsors a 401(k) or other retirement plan, federal law requires that anyone who handles plan funds be covered by a fidelity bond, generally for at least ten percent of the funds handled.
-A small business should handle both the FCRA authorization and the bonding question deliberately at the offer and onboarding stage.

 Ready to transform your onboarding?